 This post may contain affiliate links.
 Please read our disclosure policy.

-In just ten minutes, you can whip up this supremely delicious Apple Quinoa Salad that is packed with flavor, texture, color and nutrition.
-Whether you are a fan of salads for lunch or dinner, this vegan salad will keep you feeling full and satiated; enjoy on its own as a main dish or side salad.
+In just ten minutes, you can whip up this supremely delicious Apple Walnut Salad that is packed with flavor, texture, color, and nutrition.
+Whether you are a fan of salads for lunch or dinner, this vegan salad will keep you feeling full and satiated; enjoy it on its own as a main dish or side salad.